+Wild horses prefer to drink during the first part of daylight or the last and tend not to linger at the water source (Ganskopp and Vavra 1986).
 In most cases, wild horses visit water sources briefly.
 The exception may include large open springs or meadow complexes, or when water is so limiting that the wild horses must remain at the site for hours in order to allow for enough recharge for them to drink.
 High wild horse population and density of animals in relation to limited water sources results in degradation of riparian and wetland habitat.
 Wild horses utilize lotic (streams) and lentic sites (springs) differently because of inherent social behaviors.
 Wild horses tend to move quickly away from lotic sites to avoid dangerous encounters with other wild horses or predators.
 Lentic sites have a valley landform that is wider and more capable of viewing further distances.
 These sites deteriorate faster with long duration and concentrated use.

 Wild horses impact riparian and wetland sites through hoof action which causes compaction, bank shear, erosion, and hummocking.
 Wild horses also dig or paw sources with their hooves.
 These actions result in drainage of subsurface water, channelization and shrinkage (and loss) of the riparian zone.
-Through year-round utilization of riparian vegetation, wild horses cause downward trends in riparian health.
+Through vear-round utilization of riparian vegetation, wild horses cause downward trends in riparian health.
 In addition to potential physical impacts to riparian areas, dominant studs can physically exclude other wildlife and livestock species.

 Many riparian areas in the Diamond Complex have been heavily to severely affected by wild horses and livestock, and to a lesser degree wildlife, through trampling, trailing, compaction and utilization of riparian vegetation.
 Field observations indicate that wild horse use has contributed to bank shearing, cutting, hummocking, loss of riparian vegetation, and soil erosion.
-It is recognized that livestock impact riparian areas and water quality; however these impacts would be evaluated in future Rangeland Health Assessments and appropriate changes made at that time to improve livestock management and minimize degradation.
+It is recognized that livestock impact riparian areas and water quality; however these impacts have been addressed in previous grazing decisions and will continue to be evaluated in future Rangeland Health Assessments and appropriate changes made at that time to improve livestock management and minimize degradation.
+This analysis focuses on impacts by wild horses.